-The main factor in determining whether to repair or replace your gutters will be extent of damage.
-If you only have one or two trouble spots, they should be easy to fix, but if multiple sections of your gutters are giving you problems or you have tried repairing a problem before and it keeps coming back, you should save yourself the headache and replace your gutters.
+The main factor in determining whether to repair or replace your gutters will be the extent of the damage.
+If you only have one or two trouble spots they should be easy to fix, but if multiple sections of your gutters are giving you problems — or you have tried repairing a problem before and it keeps coming back — you should save yourself the headache and replace your gutters.

 If you don’t feel comfortable making the call yourself, you can call out a reputable professional to look at your gutters and give you an assessment.
 Be warned, while companies that install new gutters often also make small repairs on existing gutters, you should expect to hear a sales pitch arguing that new gutters are the way to go.

 If you are confident you just want your gutters repaired, make several calls and get multiple estimates.
 This can also be a good job for a handyman, who may be more likely to give you a good price than someone who is motivated to sell you a new system.
 When searching Angie’s List for service providers, be sure to check both categories “gutter repair” and “handyman.”

 Gutters are relatively simple in design and so there are just a few major ways they can fail.
 These are the most likely causes for gutter damage and how to repair them.

 Your gutters can be clogged with debris build up from natural materials like leaves or from unnatural materials like tennis balls.
 If you notice water marks under your gutters or pooling water and mildew near your foundation, your gutters are probably overflowing and simply need cleaned out.
 Don’t just think horizontal here as your downspout can also be blocked.